arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 ## Task 3

-In the previous task, you have an example of use of the `Scanner` class from the `java.util` package to get user input in the form of a double.
+In task 2, you have an example of use of the `Scanner` class from the `java.util` package to get user input in the form of a double.
 This `Scanner` class can be used to get other types of data from the console too!
-Find the API for the Java 8 `Scanner` and read through it to find the appropriate methods to use (instead of `nextDouble()`) to get the appropriate data from the user in the task below.
+Find the API for the Java 8 `Scanner` (using your favorite search engine) and read through it to find the appropriate methods to use (instead of `nextDouble()`) to get the appropriate data from the user in the task below.

 Note that you can use the same `Scanner` for multiple inputs.
 The line `Scanner scan = new Scanner( System.in );` **constructs** (i.e. sets up) a new `Scanner`, and this setup only needs to happen once.
 Afterward, the `Scanner` named `scan` can be used to get as many inputs as desired.